OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 Liberty configuration assistance is offered through the Liberty Config Language Server.
 For more information, see the [project documentation in GitHub](https://github.com/OpenLiberty/liberty-language-server#liberty-config-language-server).

-1. Start the project in dev mode, using one of the previously described Liberty dashboard or command palette commands.
+1. Start the project in dev mode by using one of the previously described Liberty dashboard or command palette commands.
 Dev mode installs the Liberty features that are required for your application.
 2. Open any of the supported Liberty configuration files.
 3. To use Liberty-specific code completion, press `Ctrl`/`Cmd` + `Space` anywhere within the document.
 A drop-down list of completion suggestions appears.